thanapol2/ASTD_ECMLPKDD/dataset/README.md

 ### 03_Real2_datasets
-- We exported a list for each dataset and source in "cran_list.csv"
+- We exported a list for each dataset and source in "cran_list_datasets.csv"
 - **Please be careful some libraries overwrite some datasets.**
 - CRAN package URL:
     - [astsa](https://cran.r-project.org/web/packages/astsa/index.html) >= 2.1    ** CRAN dataset